 Letting go of what you can’t control and focusing only on what action you can take now, in this moment, can be a liberating feeling – one that brings a real sense of calm.
 Generally speaking, the calmer you feel, the easier it’ll be to move through each day without carrying around the additional burden of things you simply can’t change.

 If you’re struggling to focus on what you can control in the here and now, why not try mindfulness?
-Our guide will show you a range of techniques you can use to focus only on what’s happening around you at any given moment.
-For more advice, you might also want to look at our article: 10 everyday activities that can help you stay in the present moment.
+Our guide will show you a range of techniques you can use to focus on what’s happening around you at any given moment.
+For more advice, you might also want to read our article; 10 everyday activities that can help you stay in the present moment.

 3. Stay connected to the people who make you feel good